fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 Results:
 ["function Array() { [native code] }"]
 ```
-Now we missing only the character `d`, which was easy to achieve when carefully I read the relevant sections of the supporting material:
+Now we are missing only the character `d`, which was easy to achieve while carefully reading the repo (https://github.com/denysdovhan/wtfjs#its-a-fail) (supporting material):

 ```
 [[][[]]+``]